rainb0w-clwn/node-cache-manager-fs-binary-ts/README.md

     return {
       binary: {
 // These will be saved to separate files and returned as file paths
-// Check that the keys are suitable as parts of filenames.
         myFile: myFileBuffer,
         someMoreData: moreData,
       },